MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-DlpComplianceRule.md

 - GB (gigabytes)
 - TB (terabytes)

-Unqualified values are typically treated as bytes, but small values may be rounded up to the nearest kilobyte.
+Unqualified values are typically treated as bytes, although small values may be rounded up to the nearest kilobyte.

 You can use this condition in DLP policies that are scoped only to Exchange.